 Are you enrolled full time?
 Students must be currently enrolled as a full time student and maintaining F-1 or J-1 immigration status.
 Students may be employed over the summer months without being enrolled as long as they are continuing students for the following Fall semester and have not graduated.

 Have you checked-in at the CIE with your documents?
-Students must have gone by the Center for International Education upon arrival and shown all required immigration documents.
+Students must have checked in with the Center for International Education upon arrival and shown all required immigration documents.
 The I-94 must accurately specify your F-1 or J-1 immigration status.

 Check the listings on the ACU Human Resources website, and apply online.
 Students can visit the ACU Career Center online or on the second floor of Hunter Welcome Center for help preparing resumes and cover letters.
 Many students also find employment by personally asking if a position is open in different areas on campus.

 - ACU ID card